Miami Dolphins fan charged $724 for 2 beers at stadium, police say

 A vendor at the Miami Dolphins' stadium was arrested Sunday after charging an unsuspecting fan $724 for two beers, police said.

-Nathan Collier, 33, who was at Hard Rock Stadium in Miami, completed the fan's purchase with a personal card reader and not with the device vendors at the stadium are supposed to use, the Miami Herald reported, citing the police report.
+Nathan Collier, 33, who was selling beer at Hard Rock Stadium in Miami, completed the fan's purchase with a personal card reader and not with the device vendors at the stadium are supposed to use, the Miami Herald reported, citing the police report.

-A short time late, the fan received an alert from his bank notifying him of the costly charge to his card, the paper reported.
+A short time later, the fan received an alert from his bank notifying him of the costly charge to his card, the paper reported.
 It also displayed the vendor’s name.

 MIAMI DOLPHINS' ALLEN HURNS TAKES TWO BRUTAL BLOWS TO THE HEAD ON ONE PLAY